mcarr-and/go-gin-marshalling/README.md

 * Docker build
 * Docker-Compose to use local tooling:
   * Jaeger
-  * Zipkin
   * Prometheus

 ## TODO
+* Display application vesion in all span
 * Create Prometheus export health endpoint
 * Create status endpoint that says if service is up or down.
-* Display OpenAPI 2.0 docs for endpoints
+* Display OpenAPI 3.0 docs for endpoints
+* Async processing of requests
+* Back pressure on APIs & rate limiting
+* pagination of get methods so can receive many and respond in chunks
 * Use a database as a data store
 * Database migration tooling via scripts
 * Fuzz testing
 * Unit test the OpenTelemetry messages are received
 * Adding CI server integration